markmcf/jump.android/Docs/Jump_Integration_Guide.md

 This example checks for the merge-flow error, it prompts the user to merge, and it start authentication.

-**Note** That the "existing provider" of the merge flow can be "capture" which represents Capture itself.
+**Note** That the "existing provider" of the merge flow can be "capture" which represents User Registration (that is, Capture) itself.
 This case occurs when the merge-failure was a conflict with an existing record created with traditional sign-in.
 This case is handled can be handled separately if you wish to create the traditional-sign in UI, or you can call